 The Launch Bundles are as follows:

-Let’s say you choose the cheapest bundle, bringing the total cost of joining Pampered Chef to $50.
+Let’s say you choose the cheapest bundle, bringing the total cost of joining Pampered Chef to 70 CAD.

-You then have to maintain a monthly sales volume of $150 in order to receive any commissions.
+You then have to maintain a monthly sales volume of 150 USD in order to receive any commissions.

 This means that if you only manage to sell $100 worth of product one month, you will not receive any of your commissions for those sales, unless you somehow make up that $50.